 Funding allocation for St John's includes:

-- Specialist PE teachers or sports coaches to work alongside teachers delivering curriculum - class teachers work with providers from 'Premier Sport' to deliver curriculum tuition for KS2 in Games.
-This is used to provide teachers with opportunities for professional development, which can be self- sustaining in the longer term.
+- Specialist PE teachers or sports coaches to work alongside teachers delivering curriculum - class teachers work with providers from 'Premier Sport' to deliver curriculum tuition for KS2 as part of their Curriculum and Stay Active courses.
 This provider also contributes to the assessment of pupils, and provides opportunities to signpost children who are gifted, towards joining outside agencies for further development in a field.
 This provider ensures intra - school competition.
 This has resulted in greater participation in team sports and has enabled all children to improve on their games and team work skills.

 - Specialist gymnastic coach for KS2 pupils provides expert tuition, working alongside the class teacher, providing professional delivery and training for staff which can be sustained in the longer term.
 The coach provides for intra-school competition also.
 The impact of this has been a sustained and clear improvement in children's confidence and gymnastic skills.